 - Have explored different innovative ways of capturing feedback

-Book onto the Evaluating Public Engagement session (search course code: RD-PE-004)
+Book onto the Introduction to Evaluating Public Engagement session (search course code: RD-PE-004)

 Engaging with schools and family audiences can be can be rewarding and inspiring for you and your audiences.
 This session will introduce you to key considerations to bear in mind when designing and delivering engagement activities with these audiences.
 By the end of the session you will: